deathworlders/online/content/books/deathworlders/chapter-49-division.md

 “Honestly, it’s a wreck.
 Your landlord’s gonna be *pissed.”*

-“Well… he’s not gonna be my landlord for much longer.
-I don’t think I can go back there.”
+“No landlord.
+Mortgage," Ava corrected him distractedly. "...I don’t think I can go back there, though.”

 That was an understatement.
 This ranked right up there with learning the Hierarchy had maybe made a brain-scan copy of her.
 The sense of violation was almost total.

 Derek pulled her into a hug and said nothing.
 Hannah whined and crawled onto Ava’s lap, and that was all it took.
 She finally let go and freaked out.